Andros (company)

-Andros is a French multinational food company, specialized in fruit and dairy products making.
+Andros is a French multinational food company specializing in fruit and dairy products.
 The company is based in Biars-sur-Cère, in the Lot department, near the touristic Dordogne region and the city of Brive-la-Gaillarde, Corrèze.

-Andros owns more than 40 factories all over the world, including production plants in China, Vietnam, and Virginia.
+Andros owns more than forty factories all over the world, including production plants in China, Vietnam, and Virginia, US.

 The family-owned company is well known for its long term primary sponsorship of the ice rallycross championship Andros Trophy and French rugby union club CA Brive.